-GRADE EVALUATION QUALITY POINTS PER

-٨ Excellent QTR HOUR

-A B Excellent Good 4

-3

-C Average 2

-D Below Average l

-F Failed to Meet Course Objectives 0

-I Incomplete 0

-W Withdrawal used through week nine and not calculated in the CGPA Not Calculated

-WD Withdrawal during drop/add period.
+GRADE EVALUATION QUALITY POINTS PER QTR HOUR А Excellent 4 В Good 3 С Average 2 D Below Average 1 F Failed to Meet Course Objectives 0 Ι Incomplete 0 W Withdrawal used through week nine and not calculated in the CGPA Not Calculated WD Withdrawal during drop/add period.
 This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP).
-Not Calculated

-WF Withdrawal and failing the class.
+Not Calculated WF Withdrawal and failing the class.
 To be used after week nine.
-This grade is calculated in the CGPA.
-0
+This grade is calculated in the CGPA. з О WZ Withdrawal for those students called to immediate active military duty.
+This grade indicates that the course will not be calculated for purposes of determining rate of progress.
 WM Withdrawal after week nine with documented mitigating circumstances placed in the students file and not counted in the CGPA.
-Not Calculated

-WZ Withdrawal for those students called to immediate active military duty.
-This grade indicates that the course will not be calculated for purposes of determining rate of progress.
-Not Calculated

-Т Transfer Credit Not Calculated

-PE Passed by Proficiency Challenge Exam Not Calculated

-PF Preparatory Class Failed (Preparatory courses only) This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP).
-Not Calculated

-РР Preparatory Class Passed (Preparatory courses only) This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP).
-Not Calculated
+8 Not Calculated Т Transfer Credit Not Calculated PE Passed by Proficiency Challenge Exam Not Calculated PF Preparatory Class Failed (Preparatory courses only) This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP).
+PP Preparatory Class Passed (Preparatory courses only) This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP).

-Course Rep

-1 Student must Repeat This Class

-R Student in the Process of Repeating This Class

-2 Course Repeated - Original Grade No Longer Calculated in CGPA